vengi-voxel/vengi/docs/voxedit/Features.md

 A few of the features are:

+* Layer and key frame animation support
+* Viewport screenshots and AVI video recording
+* Customizable UI
+* Multiple viewports to view the model from all sides while editing it
+* Multi monitor support
 * LUA [scripting](../LUAScript.md) api and built-in editor
+* Undo/Redo
+* Copy/Cut/Paste - paste to cursor or reference position
 * Layer and scene graph support
-* Auto cropping volumes
-* Auto generate content like trees or noise volumes
+* Custom color palettes with sorting and several color reduction algorithms
+* Custom key bindings
 * Import images as heightmaps, palettes or planes
-* Customizable UI
-* L-System integration
-* Undo/Redo
-* Custom color palettes
-* Viewport screenshots
-* Layer animation support
-* Key-Frame animation support (WIP)
-* Custom key bindings
-* Show commands of actions (to configure your own key bindings)
-* Copy/Cut/Paste - paste to cursor or reference position
+* Import meshes and voxelize them - see [supported formats](../Formats.md)
+* Import whole folders of single models into one scene
 * Exporting single layers or whole scenes into meshes and a lot of other formats
+* Voxelize true type font text
+* Procedurally generated content like trees and a L-System integration
 * Generate level of details (LOD) volumes
-* Import meshes and voxelize them
+* Cropping volumes

 There are a lot more features to explore.
 If you feel like something is missing here but is supported, please let me know.